 We then subtracted the average amount of institutional aid provided per student by the college.
 That gave us an estimate of the net price the college charged an average student for the most recent academic year these data were available.
 (The data on merit and need-based grants you'll see reported on our website are numbers reported by the colleges to Peterson's, and are for your information but are not used in the rankings.)

-Next, we used federal data on the percentage of students who graduate from that college in four, five, and six years to calculate an average time to degree, which for the vast majority of schools is now more than 4 years.
+Next, we used federal data on the percentage of students who graduate from that college in four, five, and six years respectively to calculate an average time to degree, which for the vast majority of schools is now more than 4 years.

 We generated an estimated net price for a series of six years, inflating each slightly since tuition prices typically rise each year and then applying a small inflation adjustment.
 We then created a weighted average total net price, based on those prices and the proportion of students who complete their degrees within four years, in their fifth year, and in their sixth year.
+A handful of exceptions are made for institutions with longstanding co-op programs.

 The federal net price estimate for a year’s costs is typically lower than Money’s estimate because the Department of Education subtracts almost all grants—federal, state and institutional—while we only subtract aid provided by the school, for reasons described below.